Seelow Heights

 They are sometimes known as the "Gates to Berlin", because the main eastern route out of Berlin runs through them.
+After World War II, the Seelow Heights Memorial was built, including a bronze statue of a Red Army soldier.

 Second World War

 During April 1945, the Battle of the Seelow Heights saw some of the heaviest fighting of the Second World War between the German defenders and the Soviet attackers.
 The fighting took place on the horseshoe-shaped plateau of the Seelow Heights.
 It ranged in height from 30 to 60 m and it overlooked a spongy valley known for the stream veining through it, the Oderbruch.
 Many localised Soviet attacks were held back by remnants of the Wehrmacht.
 The Soviet advances could not be held off for long.
 After several days of intense fighting, the Soviets managed to break through the defences and fight their way into the German capital in the Battle of Berlin.